Values of generalized Liouville power series at algebraic numbers: Proof of Theorem

 \section{Proof of Theorem~\ref{thus}}

 In this section, unless the contrary is stated explicitly, we adopt the set-up of Theorem~\ref{thus}.
-Thus, $f(z)$ is a power series with integer coefficients having convergence radius ${R_f>0}$, and there exist integer sequences $(s_n)_{n\ge 1}$, $(t_n)_{n\ge 0}$ satisfying~\eqref{emon},~\eqref{ezer},~\eqref{elacu} and~\eqref{estrlac}.
+Thus, ${f(z)=\sum_{k=0}^\infty a_kz^k}$ is a power series with integer coefficients having convergence radius ${R_f>0}$, and there exist integer sequences $(s_n)_{n\ge 1}$, $(t_n)_{n\ge 0}$ satisfying~\eqref{emon},~\eqref{ezer},~\eqref{elacu} and~\eqref{estrlac}.
 We use notation $P_n(z)$ and $F_n(z)$ as defined in Section~\ref{sintro}.
-We let~$\alpha$ be an algebraic number satisfying ${|\alpha|<R_f}$.
+We let~$\alpha$ be an algebraic number with ${|\alpha|<R_f}$, satisfying~\eqref{econdmal}.
+In what follows, constants implied by the Vinogradov notation ``$\ll$'' may depend on~$f$,~$\alpha$ and~$d$.

-The proof of Theorem~\ref{thus} is based on two statements.
-The first one is straightforward; in particular, it is not using~\eqref{elacu} and~\eqref{estrlac}. it can be found, mutatis mutandins, in Mahler~\cite{Ma65}, and goes back to Liouville.